-Nurturing young readers involves reading with children, reading to children and having children read on their own.
+Nurturing young readers involves reading with children, reading to children, and having children read on their own.
 Today we are going to explore reading with children which is commonly called shared reading.
+It’s great to use in early literacy.
+So, What is shared reading?

 What does shared reading look like?